-Demographics is no longer the main factor you should be pursuing to find out what the audience wants.
+Demographics are no longer the main factor you should be pursuing to find out what the audience wants.
 For a long time, it surely was a crucial element of marketing (remember how Nike found out that teens are a perfect fit for their Air Jordan campaigns?).
 However, today’s data allows us to find those who REALLY want to buy something.
 Knowing what they seek to purchase makes it easier for campaign managers to directly respond to users’ needs.

 Buy now-pay later platforms.
 It’s all about the experience

 Another trend and a solution that gives us (as consumers) more pleasure from purchases.
 How?